ml6team/fondant/README.md

 </p>

 ---
-**Fondant helps you create high quality datasets to fine-tune foundation models such as:**
+**Fondant helps you create high quality datasets to train or fine-tune foundation models such as:**

 - 🎨 Stable Diffusion
 - 📄 GPT-like Large Language Models (LLMs)